BenchLab-io/BENCHLAB.PythonSample/README.md

 For a user-friendly software, please check : https://github.com/BenchLab-io/BENCHLAB

-# How to use this script with your BEHCHLAB hardware
+# How to use this script with your BENCHLAB hardware
 - TO BE UPDATED